-The lantern should have a photometric luminous intensity of approx. 12 cd.
+The lantern should have a photometric luminous intensity of approx. 9,6 cd.
 The required minimum intensity is 8 cd.

 Luminous range calculation

-The calculations described above have the aim to determine the photometric luminous intensity of a light from the required viewing distances Dmin,Dmax.
-Range calculation is just the opposite way.

-Figure 11 Intensity calculation

-Figure 12 Range calculation

-There are two purposes for a range calculation.

-Calculation of the nominal range for the list of lights and the nautical charts,

-Calculation of a parametric luminous range depending on meteorological visibilty and background illumination.

-The initial value for all range calculation is the measured or calculated effective luminous intensity of the existing lantern.
-The service condition factor is considered in any case, so all calculations are based on Iins,lantern.

 Calculation process

 Allard’s law cannot be rearranged to calculate a distance d directly .
 So the calculation of a range requires a numerical approximation, which is done by an iterative process.